nikhilbhalla26/BrowserstackUiTests/README.md

 ---

 ## Output Summary
+"consoleoutput.txt" has the output for the following.
 The script efficiently executes test cases simultaneously on multiple browser and device configurations.
-Below is the console output for one of the device tests: